 Faith in Us is a resource for both primary and secondary teachers for use in the classroom to work with young people and educate about Islamophobia.

-Click on the image to the left to download the full resource, and use the buttons below to find accompanying PowerPoints, worksheets and plans of work to support the delivery of the activities within the resource.
+On this page you will find accompanying PowerPoints, worksheets and plans of work to support the delivery of the activities within the resource.

 See below the two films our Agents for Change students have created to raise awareness of Islamophobia.